by Daniel N. Clark

 who was renting the hall at the airport had given up her lease and that the

-Port of Walla Walla, which owns all of the airport
+Port of Walla Walla, which owns all of the airport buildings, was planning to

-buildings, was planning to tear out the wooden dance floor and stage and convert
+tear out the wooden dance floor and stage and convert the building to a

-the building to a warehouse with a concrete floor.
-In researching its history, I learned that
+warehouse with a concrete floor.
+In

-the building had been built in 1941 as the black soldiers’ theater at the army
+researching its history, I learned that the building had been built in 1941 as

-airbase located there during World War II, when military services were segregated.
+II, when military services were segregated.

 Since dance halls are fairly